VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter02.md

                           FONT_UNDERLINE_NONE, FONT_STRUCKOUT_NONE,
                           10, 0);
 ```

-The following images are used in above codes.<br />
+The following images are used in above codes.

 ![alt](figures/digits1.png)